FORMER SALVAGE YARD

 TRANSFORMED TO CONTEMPORARY URBAN LIVING

 Later owners accumulated old trucks and heavy equipment on the land between 1950 and 2008.
-Cleanup of soils and equipment deposits ranged from one to five feet in thickness prior to the cleanup.
-Remediation work was made possible by a 500,000 dollar loan from Mass Development.
+The necessary cleanup of soils and equipment ranged from one to five feet in thickness.
+Remediation work was made possible by a $400,000 loan from Mass Development.